espocrm/documentation/docs/extensions/google-integration/contacts.md

 Features:

-* The ability to push your EspoCRM contacts and leads to Google Contacts
+* The ability to push your EspoCRM contacts and leads to Google Contacts;
-* The ability to choose Google Contacts groups
+* The ability to choose Google Contacts groups;
-* Available fields: *Name*, *Description*, *Email Addresses*, *Phone Numbers*, and *Account Name*
+* Available fields: *Name*, *Description*, *Email Addresses*, *Phone Numbers*, and *Account Name*.

 ## Setting-up for users

 Assuming, that the administrator has already set up the integration.

 Go to your user detail view (the menu on the very top-right corner > click on your user name).
-Then click *External Account* button.
+Then, click *External Account* button.

 ![External account button](../../_static/images/extensions/google-integration/external-account-button.png)